-From the very beginning of her entrepreneurial journey, Vanessa had visions to expand her business, so she decided to get in touch with Dominica Youth Business Trust (DYBT), YBI member in Dominica.
-The month long training programme that she attended through DYBT encouraged her to change to a more sustainable business model instead of a sole focus on leather products.
-Showing her entrepreneurial spirit, Vanessa taught herself to mould scented candles and soaps and, soon after perfecting her craft, introduced a new product line and began to attract a new line of customers.
+Vanessa was ambitious right from the start, so decided to get in touch with Dominica Youth Business Trust (DYBT) and apply for their training programme.
+The month long course helped Vanessa diversify and adopt a more sustainable business model, she explains: “Instead of a sole focus on leather products I taught myself to mould scented candles and soaps, and soon after perfecting the craft, I introduced a new product line and began to attract a wider audience.”

-The resilience of entrepreneurship proved more important than ever when Hurricane Maria battered Dominica in September 2017.
-“When I got to my shop, there was five feet of dirt and water in there.
-I just walked away because mentally I could not deal with anything inside there at that point of time,” Vanessa said of the storm’s aftermath.
-For Vanessa, optimism in the face of disaster is crucial to survival.
+Vanessa’s resilience proved more important than ever when Hurricane Maria battered Dominica in September 2017.
+“When I got to my shop, it was under five feet of dirt and water.
+I just walked away because mentally I could not deal with anything.”
+But she did not let that stop her and showed optimism in the face of disaster.

-“It’s been a journey, but I can say that through all that journey, I would not go back on anything.”
+“It’s been a journey, but I can truthfully say I would not go back on anything.”